binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

     │   └── 005
     [skip]

-Now, let me detach and reattach my USB mouse dongle, and let's take a snapshot of that directory again:
+Now, let's take a snapshot of that directory again after I have attached and reattached my USB mouse dongle:

     /dev/bus/usb
     ├── 001